- Most materials check out for three weeks: books, audiobooks and DVD sets of 200 minutes or more.

-YLD items are copies of very popular titles that do not fill holds, but are placed in the libraries for patrons to browse.
+YLD items are copies of very popular titles that do not fill holds, but are placed in the libraries for customers to browse.
 These items are labeled with a green shamrock; are available first come, first served; and are not renewable.
 DCL staff will not hold these items and are unable to verify an item is on the shelf.

 DCL offers many YLD copies of DVDs and Blu-rays of popular films for the first two months after release.
-Patrons may place holds on titles as soon as they are in the catalog, but typically requests are not filled during this time as all copies are in the YLD collection.
+Customers may place holds on titles as soon as they are in the catalog, but typically requests are not filled during this time as all copies are in the YLD collection.
 These requests will be fulfilled after the two-month period.

 Overdue and Fines

-Patrons will be assessed a 20 cent daily fine for each overdue item with the following exceptions:
+Customers will be assessed a 20 cent daily fine for each overdue item with the following exceptions:

 - The library offers a grace period for most material.
 Items returned or renewed within three days of the due date will not be subject to a fine.
 Any item going past the grace period date will be assessed a fine from the due date.